OpenSpace/OpenSpace-Docs/content/milky-way/exoplanets/exoplanet-system-module/index.md

-## Visualizing the exoplanetary systems
+## Visualizing the Exoplanetary Systems

 The exoplanets module renders planetary systems based on the orbital characteristics of the planets and the host's stellar type.
 The planet's eccentricity, semi-major axis, and orbital period are used to visualize the system.
 The wider the orbital path of a planet, the less certain the semi-major axis value.
 When there is information available on the radius of a planet, we draw a diagrammatic globe with the proper radius.